gitlabhq/gitlabhq/doc/development/gotchas.md

 [Exception]: http://stackoverflow.com/q/10048173/223897

-## Don't use inline CoffeeScript/Javascript in views
+## Don't use inline CoffeeScript/JavaScript in views

 Using the inline `:coffee` or `:coffeescript` Haml filters comes with a performance overhead.
-Using inline Javascript is not a good way to structure your code and should be avoided.
+Using inline JavaScript is not a good way to structure your code and should be avoided.

 _**Note:** We've [removed these two filters](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/config/initializers/hamlit.rb)
 in an initializer._